 As the herpes infection spreads, it can cause an outbreak.
-The first outbreak of herpes usually results in a range of physical effects, from itchy skin to flu-like symptoms.
+The first outbreak of herpes usually results in a range of physical effects, from itchy painful sores to flu-like symptoms.
 We’ve covered these genital herpes symptoms in more detail below.

 Our guide to Kissing and Cold Sores goes over the eight stages of a herpes outbreak.

-The most obvious symptoms of a first herpes outbreak include itching around the genitals, as well as the development of blisters on and around the penis.
-Over the course of several days, these blisters can develop into painful, uncomfortable sores called herpes lesions.
+The most obvious symptoms of a first herpes outbreak include tingling around the genitals, as well as the development of blisters on and around the penis.
+Over the course of several days, these blisters can develop into itchy, painful, uncomfortable sores called herpes lesions.

 The location of genital herpes lesions can vary from person to person.
-Most men notice herpes lesions on or inside the penis, as well as on the buttocks, on the thighs and groin and near the anus.
+In both men and women, herpes lesions can appear in and around the genital area, anal area, thighs and buttocks.

-Many people experience pain while urinating during an initial herpes outbreak, a feeling that’s most often likened to a mild burning sensation.
-Women might also experience an inflamed cervix and unusual vaginal discharge.
+Some people experience pain while urinating during an initial herpes outbreak.
+Women may also experience an inflamed cervix and unusual changes in their vaginal discharge.

 Initial herpes outbreaks can also include flu-like symptoms.
 Many people with genital herpes notice muscle aches, fever, chills, headaches and swollen glands around the pelvic area and neck.
 It’s also very common to feel fatigued and worn out during the first herpes outbreak.

 Normally, the first herpes outbreak lasts longer than subsequent outbreaks.
-Most people with genital herpes report the initial outbreak taking two to three weeks to completely heal, with the symptoms worsening early in the outbreak before slowly healing over several weeks.
+Most people with genital herpes report the initial outbreak taking several weeks to heal completely, with the symptoms worsening early in the outbreak before slowly healing over several weeks.